AdvaitParab7123/21days_AdvaitParab7123/README.md

 # 21days_AdvaitParab7123

 Day 1- Made a Github account.
 Day 2- Watched "Python Tutorial for Beginners", by Programming with Mosh.
+Day 3- Watched "Python Tutorial for Beginners",by Programming with Mosh.